Possibly the most in-depth sleep tracking available

 I read a user review stating they used the Oura Ring to predict the onset of a cold before it hit.
 Personally, I’ve been using it to track how well I’m coping with the extreme sleep deprivation that comes from fatherhood.
 Suffice it to say, not well!
 However, at least I now know how bad the damage is and whether or not to consider training as a result.

-In some ways the Oura Ring 2 still finding its footing, but it is pretty awesome already and there’s a lot more awesome coming.
-For the price (around $350), it might be worth hanging on a little while longer if you’re a casual user (perhaps until the Google Fit integration next year).
+In some ways, the Oura Ring 2 still finding its footing, but it is pretty awesome already and there’s a lot more awesome coming.
+For the price (around $300), it might be worth hanging on a little while longer if you’re a casual user (perhaps until the Google Fit integration sometime this year).
 If you love this stuff as much as I do and consider yourself an enthusiast, you’ll have no regrets becoming an early adopter.
 Whoever you are, the ring can certainly help you understand more about yourself and why you feel rough some days and great on others.

 This is an excellent device for any biohacker and has the potential to become essential for a much larger audience soon.